 People may not seek medical attention if they fear that they will be mistreated or otherwise disrespected by a medical professional.

 To reduce implicit bias in health care, leaders must continue to devote efforts to training staff in cultural competency and to creating policies that do not perpetuate racial bias.

 Health care providers can take additional steps to ensure the comfort and well-being of their patients by getting to know their patients as people; at the beginning of a visit, providers should ask questions in a warm tone and offer opportunities for patients to share their concerns in a safe environment.

 In addition, care facilities can take measures to expand translation services, as needed, for areas with bilingual and trilingual populations.

 Bringing Health Care to Patients in Need

 After examining some of the many ways to improve access to health care in the U.S., you may be interested in pursuing a career in health care leadership.
-Those who are ready to spearhead change in the medical field should consider USC’s Executive Master of Health Administration degree.
+Those who are ready to spearhead change in the medical field should consider USC’s executive MHA.
 An EMHA degree can help prepare clinicians, executives and managers to make health care more affordable, accessible and equitable.
 Learn more about how USC can help you shape your career to transform the business of health care.